mattetti/book_mdar/book/source/Chapters/4_A_Little_Blog/1_MVC/1_Models.markdown

 ### Getting started

 Having discussed the functionality we can deduce that we will need the following models, `Post`, `Comment`, `Tag`, `User` and `Image`.

 Building a model with Merb and DataMapper requires generating a model, specifying attributes (properties), and running a migration to create the database table and all the properties.
 Generating a model is similar to Rails, as is running a migration.
-But unlike Rails and ActiveRecord, Mern and DataMapper use no separate migration files.
+But unlike ActiveRecord, DataMapper does not use separate migration files.

 Instead, properties are defined in the model itself.
-(Describe the benefit of defining properties in the model?
-Why is that better than the separate ActiveRecord migrations?)
+This allows you to easily see how your models map to the database and removes the headache of trying to use separate migration files (when you have conflicting or irreversible migrations).

 #### The Model Generator